LighteningCode/LighteningCode/README.md

 --->

 - 🔭 I’m currently working on a very interesting food-related app still in testing, but for Students UG who want daily food recommendations and where to buy them, go to [Youchop](https://www.youchop.online/)
-- 🌱 I’m currently learning Reinforcement Learning, for building recommender systems on Netflix and YouTube
+- 🌱 I’m currently reading a book titled "The Lean Startup" by Eric Ries
 - 👯 I’m looking to collaborate on anything, but should use cool technologies related to web apps and recommender systems
 - 🤔 I’m looking for help with writing better code
 - 💬 Ask me about solving problems or how to fry plantain to crisp under 30 secs